DOI:

 As the saturated system involves two variables – the cation ratio and the NaFSI salt concentration – the specific influence of the cation ratio on the physicochemical properties remains uncertain.
 To investigate the impact of cations on both physicochemical and electrochemical properties, a fixed NaFSI concentration (42 mol%) system was used.

-3.2.1.
-Thermal behaviour and ionic conductivity measurements.
 Fig. 5a shows the thermal behaviour of the mixed P111i4FSI and C3mpyrFSI system, at various ratios, with 42 mol% NaFSI.
 There is only a glass transition peak at −70.26 and −74.95 °C (onset), in the C3mpyrFSI/NaFSI and P111i4FSI/NaFSI systems, respectively.
 In the ternary systems of C3mpyrFSI:P111i4FSI with 42 mol% NaFSI, the glass transition temperature (Tg) rises slightly with increasing C3mpyrFSI content from −74.2 °C at 20 mol% C3mpyrFSI to −71.5 °C in 80 mol% C3mpyrFSI.
 The glass transition temperature exhibits a linear relationship with the C3mpyrFSI proportion.
 However, the observed change is less than 5 °C, indicating a relatively modest impact.

-Fig. 5 (a) Thermal phase behaviour of the mixed P111i4FSI and C3mpyrFSI with 42 mol% NaFSI system. (b) Glass transition temperature as a function of C3mpyrFSI proportion.
+| Fig. 5 (a) Thermal phase behaviour of the mixed P111i4FSI and C3mpyrFSI with 42 mol% NaFSI system. (b) Glass transition temperature as a function of C3mpyrFSI proportion. | |

 Incorporating P111i4FSI into C3mpyrFSI/42 mol% NaFSI led to a slight increase in ionic conductivity as shown in Fig. 6.
 This figure demonstrates a clear linear relationship between the ionic conductivity and the C3mpyrFSI contents.
 However, as the temperature increases from −20 to 120 °C (Fig. 6b–d), the increase in ionic conductivity becomes less pronounced.
 This reduced rate of increase in ionic conductivity could be attributed to factors such as modifications in molecular interactions as temperature rises.

-Fig. 6 (a) Temperature-dependent ionic conductivity of the mixed P111i4FSI and C3mpyrFSI with 42 mol% NaFSI system, (b) the ionic conductivity at 20 °C, (c) the ionic conductivity at 50 °C, (d) the ionic conductivity at 80 °C.
+| Fig. 6 (a) Temperature-dependent ionic conductivity of the mixed P111i4FSI and C3mpyrFSI with 42 mol% NaFSI system, (b) the ionic conductivity at 20 °C, (c) the ionic conductivity at 50 °C, (d) the ionic conductivity at 80 °C. | |

-3.2.2.
-Diffusion coefficient.
-Fig. 7 illustrates the diffusion coefficients as a function of the C3mpyrFSI proportion across the temperature range of 20 to 80 °C. While a slight increase in FSI diffusion is observed in Fig. 6a, the changes in the diffusion coefficients of both cations (Fig. 7b and c) are not pronounced.
+Fig. 7 illustrates the diffusion coefficients as a function of the C3mpyrFSI proportion across the temperature range of 20 to 80 °C. While a slight increase in FSI− diffusion is observed in Fig. 6a, the changes in the diffusion coefficients of both cations (Fig. 7b and c) are not pronounced.
 At lower temperatures (Fig. 7d), P111i4+ exhibits a greater diffusivity than C3mpyr+, but this difference decreases with rising temperature.
 Notably, the cation diffusion in mixtures with 42 mol% NaFSI is similar, and the anion diffusion shows a linear relationship with the C3mpyrFSI proportion.
 This aligns with the linear trend observed in ionic conductivity.

-Fig. 7 Diffusion coefficient of (a) anion (19F), (b) C3mpyr cations (1H), (c) P111i4 cations (31P) as a function of C3mpyrFSI proportion, (d) diffusion coefficients at 20 °C (e) at 50 °C (f) at 80 °C.
+| Fig. 7 Diffusion coefficient of (a) anion (19F), (b) C3mpyr cations (1H), (c) P111i4 cations (31P) as a function of C3mpyrFSI proportion, (d) diffusion coefficients at 20 °C (e) at 50 °C (f) at 80 °C. | |

 The findings from the experiments with mixed cations so far indicate that the physicochemical characteristics of the C3mpyrFSI/42 mol% NaFSI mixture remain largely unaffected by the addition of P1111i4FSI.
 In the next section, we will explore the electrochemical behaviours of both of the individual ILs/42 mol% NaFSI and their mixtures as electrolytes, using cyclic voltammetry for our analysis.

-3.2.3.
-Cyclic voltammetry.
 Cyclic voltammetry was employed to characterize the electrochemical properties of the electrolytes.
 A total of 5 cycles were performed, starting from the open circuit potential to a switching potential at the peak of the reduction potential at −0.64 V (vs. Na).
-Consistent with our previous reports, electrochemical measurements herein were performed at 50 °C.16 However, the reproducibility of the CV curves was poor in the case of the 42 mol% NaFSI system when employing the three-electrode CV setup, despite our best attempts to achieve reproducibility in these flooded systems, as shown in Fig. S5 (ESI).
+Consistent with our previous reports, electrochemical measurements herein were performed at 50 °C.16 However, the reproducibility of the CV curves was poor in the case of the 42 mol% NaFSI system when employing the three-electrode CV setup, despite our best attempts to achieve reproducibility in these flooded systems, as shown in Fig. S5 (ESI†).
 Therefore, a more practical measurement using a coin cell configuration is utilized instead of three-electrode setup.
 This is also a more realistic view of how the electrolyte will behave in an actual cell and improved the reproducibility of the CV data, likely attributable to the controlled pressure within the coin cell, promoting the attachment of plated sodium to the working electrode, as well as maintaining a consistent separation distance between the working electrode and the counter electrode.

 Fig. 8a shows the comparison of the cyclic voltammetry curves of the different mixtures from the 1st cycle.
 As the concentration of P111i4FSI increases, changes in the electrochemical behaviour become evident.
 Specifically, the current density increases, indicating a corresponding decrease in resistance within the system, which may contribute to the high ionic conductivity in the bulk, charge transfer and SEI on the electrode surface.
 It is worth noting that before the sodium plating (Fig. 8b), two distinct cathodic peaks were observed in all 42 mol% NaFSI system.
-The peak at 0.2 V corresponds to the decomposition of the FSI anion, while the peak at 0.8 V is strongly dependent on the substrate and water content.27 The increasing onset potential, as depicted in Fig. 8c, indicates that sodium plating initiates earlier with higher P111i4FSI content, i.e., sodium is more easily plated in higher P111i4FSI content systems.
+The peak at 0.2 V corresponds to the decomposition of the FSI− anion, while the peak at 0.8 V is strongly dependent on the substrate and water content.27 The increasing onset potential, as depicted in Fig. 8c, indicates that sodium plating initiates earlier with higher P111i4FSI content, i.e., sodium is more easily plated in higher P111i4FSI content systems.

-Fig. 8 (a) Cyclic voltammetry curves for the mixed P111i4FSI and C3mpyrFSI with 42 mol% NaFSI system at 1st cycle, (b) the enlarged reduction process, and (c) the onset potential as a function of C3mpyrFSI proportion.
+| Fig. 8 (a) Cyclic voltammetry curves for the mixed P111i4FSI and C3mpyrFSI with 42 mol% NaFSI system at 1st cycle, (b) the enlarged reduction process, and (c) the onset potential as a function of C3mpyrFSI proportion. | |

 Fig. 9a shows, a comparison of the 1st, 2nd, and 5th cycles for C3mpyrFSI + 42 mol% NaFSI highlighting an increase in onset potential from −0.27 V in the 1st cycle to −0.048 V in the 3rd cycle.
 This suggests that sodium is more easily plated over successive cycles.
 Additionally, the slope of the CV curve on plating sodium becomes sharper with cycling, suggesting an accelerated rate of sodium deposition.
 Following the sharp increase, there is a subsequent decrease in current density, which may be attributed to the complete utilization of sodium ions on the electrode surface, resulting in a decline in the rate of sodium deposition.
 Fig. 9b shows with increasing cycle number, the coulombic efficiency increases with cycling.
 This behaviour could be related to the formation of solid electrolyte interface film on the electrode that is usually formed during the first charge cycle.7,28 Notably, the C3mpyr and P111i4 CE values exhibit a reverse trend with cycling, with C3mpyr showing the highest 1st cycle CE value (78%) and the lowest in the 3rd cycle (89%) with the opposite occurring for the higher P111i4 compositions (P111i4FSI 1st cycle 71% and 3rd cycle 93%).
 This suggests more substantial and complete SEI formation in the 1st cycles when the P111i4 cation is introduced compared to less substantial and complete SEI formation for the C3mpyrFSI dominant compositions, which achieve lower efficiency overall.

-Fig. 9 (a) Cyclic voltammetry curves for C3mpyrFSI + 42 mol% NaFSI from 1st, 2nd and 5th cycle. (b) Coulombic efficiencies as a function of C3mpyrFSI proportion.
+| Fig. 9 (a) Cyclic voltammetry curves for C3mpyrFSI + 42 mol% NaFSI from 1st, 2nd and 5th cycle. (b) Coulombic efficiencies as a function of C3mpyrFSI proportion. | |

 4. Conclusions